 The video developed as an outcome of this study, as well as the emergency planning and preparedness resources, can be found here:

-Dr. Kristine Newman (Principal Investigator), Associate Professor, Ryerson University
+Dr. Kristine Newman (Principal Investigator), Associate Professor, Toronto Metropolitan University (formerly Ryerson University)

 Dr. Heather Chalmers (Co-Investigator), Associate Professor, Brock University